 A confined space does not include a mine shaft or the workings of a mine.

-See Confined Spaces on our Code of Practice page.
+See the Confined Spaces code of practice.